 Communication can be a graphic designer’s best friend or ultimate downfall.
 Most of your work as a designer will be in translating someone else’s vision.
 Talented designers are able to listen and ask the right questions to successfully act on someone else’s ideas.

 Hand-in-hand with this challenge is another: Sometimes colleagues or clients with no eye for design will push their ideas on you even when they conflict with your expert guidance.
 Designers must find the fine line between pushing back when novices try to influence the design direction and making clients happy.

 Interviewing and bidding for work may be the biggest challenge of all; the field is highly competitive.
 While graphic designers are in large demand, the field is saturated by artists hungry for a challenge.
-According to the Bureau of Labor Statistics, the career field should see only 4% growth between 2016 and 2026 (compared to a 7% national average).
+According to the Bureau of Labor Statistics, the career field should see only 3% growth between 2018 and 2028 (slower than the national average).
 If you decide to pursue graphic design, be ready to fight hard to earn work, whether full-time or freelance.

 The Rewards of Being a Graphic Designer